Mo'araq

-Mo'araq (مُعَرَق, "inlay") is the Persian term for "cut-tile mosaic" techniques.
+Mo'araq (معرق) is the Persian term for "cut-tile mosaic" techniques.
 It is part of the Classical opus sectile ("cut-stone mosaic") technique.
 It consists in using small shards of glazed colored tile, chipped and assembled precisely together in order to form a given design.
-This techniques allows for long-lasting designs with vibrant colours, and is the oldest mosaic technique used in the Middle East.
+This techniques allows for long-lasting designs with vibrant colours, and is the oldest mosaic technique used in West Asia.
 In case of the specific use of ceramics, the term kǎši-ye mo'araq can be used.

 Early examples

-Combination of brickwork and tile decoration on the Seljuk dynasty Gonbad-e Kabud Tomb in Maragha (1196–1197).
+Combination of brickwork and tile decoration on the Seljuk era Gonbad-e Kabud Tomb in Maragheh (1196/97).

-Fine decorative work with pre-formed (not "cut") monochromous tiles appears quite early with the Seljuk Kharraqan Towers (1067-1093).
-The evolution of the Mo'araq may have been progressive, as craftsmen increasing used pieces of enameled cut tiles inserted into wall surfaces for decorative purposes.
+Fine decorative work with pre-formed (not "cut") monochrome tiles appears quite early with the Seljuk Kharraqan Towers (1067–1093).
+The evolution of the Mo'araq may have been progressive, as craftsmen increasingly used pieces of enameled cut tiles inserted into wall surfaces for decorative purposes.

 The exact origin of pure Mo'araq is uncertain.
-One of the candidates for the earliest form of complete inlaid cut-tilework (with no intervening space between the tile fragments) is from the Seljuk era, with the 13th century Gök Medrese (1269-1270) in Tokat, Anatolia under the Sultanate of Rum.
+One of the candidates for the earliest form of complete inlaid cut-tilework (with no intervening space between the tile fragments) is from the Seljuk era, with the 13th century Gök Medrese (1269/70) in Tokat, Anatolia under the Sultanate of Rum.
 The technique was apparently applied in the Gök Medrese by craftsmen who had emigrated from Iran.

-In Iran itself, the first known example of complete cut-tile mosaics is the Dome of Soltaniyeh (1307-1313) during the Ilkhanid era, where the mosaic appear "in situ".
+In Iran itself, the first known example of complete cut-tile mosaics is the Dome of Soltaniyeh (1307–1313) during the Ilkhanid era, where the mosaic appear "in situ".
 Some possible fragments of cut-tile mosaic may also have been found in two slightly earlier monuments: the tomb of Ghazan Khan (Ghazan Khan died in 1304) in Tabriz, and the buildings of the Rab'-i Rashīdī (before 1318).